-- Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.
+- Quality and effectiveness of the work plan, assessment of risks (including risk of falling below 45% contribution threshold), appropriateness of the effort assigned to work packages, and the resources overall. - Capacity and role of each participant, and extent to which the consortium as a whole establishes a public-private collaboration and brings together the necessary expertise.
+If relevant capacity and role of the contributing partner(s) to the consortium. - Clearly defined and effective integration of in-kind and financial contributions of IHI JU private members, their constituent or affiliated entities to enable a successful public-private partnership.
+If relevant clearly defined and effective integration of in-kind and financial contribution of contributing partner(s).